-Here you will find all the information, tricks, know-how, and advice to help you print your 3D model in our black plastic material.
+Here you will find all the information, tricks, know-how, and advice to help you print your 3D model in our black Nylon PA11 (black plastic) material.
 You will learn about the:

 - General Information & Printing Techniques

 - Design Guidelines

 - Technical Specifications

 We kindly inform you that this material is not available online anymore.
 If you wish to 3D print parts in Black Plastic, please contact our Sales team, or discover our new black plastic: M ulti Jet Fusion PA1 2.

 The black Nylon PA11 (black plastic) objects printed through Sculpteo are created from a fine black bioplastic polyamide powder.
 The black powder is made out of renewable raw materials derived from vegetable oil, mainly castor oil.
 It is produced by Arkema under the trade name Rilsan from castor beans.
 The material is characterized by good elasticity and high impact resistance, unlike some of the other materials offered by Sculpteo.
 Moreover, black polyamide have an excellent resistance to chemicals, especially hydrocarbons, aldehydes, ketones, mineral bases and salts, alcohols, fuels, detergents, oils and fats.
 Black Nylon PA11 (black plastic) is great for both experienced professionals and beginning designers because of its high precision and low cost.